 A good groundcover rose will grow fast and strongly to block the weeds.
 It will have a dense multi-branching growth with a good covering of small disease resistant leaves.
 Ideally it will produce loads of flowers over a very long season.
 Although roses are deciduous, many are only without leaves for a short period (when there are few weeds to worry about).
 After a quick winter cut back they’ll burst out with refreshed vigour in early spring.

 Roses in pots

-Roses can be a challenge to grow in pots because they need lots of water and nutrients.
-However, a hardy shrub rose will thrive in a generous sized container filled with good potting mix.
-Choose smaller growing varieties (often called ‘patio roses’) with compact multi-branching growth, a tidy shape and small leaves.
+Roses can be grown in pots when paying attention to providing plenty of water and nutrients.
+Smaller bush roses will thrive in a generous sized container filled with good potting mix.
+Choose varieties with compact multi-branching growth, a tidy shape and small leaves.
 Regular watering and feeding is important and small pots are best avoided.